Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Numerical method

 This appendix provides numerical procedures to solve the diffusion-aware voltage source as shown in \cref{fig:multivolts}.
-The shell circuit network serves as spatial discretization of the diffusion equation and converts a partial differential equation into a system of ordinary differential equations.
+The diffusion-aware voltage source serves as spatial discretization of the diffusion equation and converts a partial differential equation into a system of ordinary differential equations.
 Numerical solutions to ordinary differential equations have been well addressed in textbooks, and open-source solvers are readily available.
-Depending on desired accuracy and implementation complexity, different methods can be used to solve the system of internal state evolution equations~(\ref{eq:shelleq}).
+Depending on desired accuracy and implementation complexity, different methods can be used to solve the system of internal state evolution equations~(\ref{eq:connection}).

 Here we present the time stepping schemes of the forward and backward Euler methods.
-The temporal discretization of \cref{eq:shelleq} for layer $n$ using the forward and backward schemes can be expressed, respectively, as
+The temporal discretization of \cref{eq:connection} for layer $n$ using the forward and backward schemes can be expressed, respectively, as

 where $i$ denotes the current $i$-th time step.
 The forward Euler method~(\ref{eq:forward}) is an explicit scheme and thus very easy to implement, but it suffers from numerical instability.
-The stability condition of the forward scheme for the shell circuit network states
+The stability condition of the forward scheme for states of the diffusion-aware voltage source reads

 where $\Delta t$ is the time-step length, $b$ is the thickness of each layer, and $D_\text{s}$ is the diffusivity.
 The backward Euler method~(\ref{eq:backward}) is more difficult to implement but is free from stability issues.
 In our case, the diffusivity $D_\text{s}$ is constant and thus \cref{eq:backward} is a linear system of equations, requiring comparable computational cost compared to the explicit scheme.
 Both the forward and backward Euler methods are of first-order accuracy; for higher-order accuracy, we can resort to improved Euler method or Runge-Kutta methods.